eliseoeric/react-code-challenge/readme.md

     h4
 ```

-This can safely be put in the the `div.image-overlay` element and be viewed on mouseover.
+This can safely be put in the `div.image-overlay` element and be viewed on mouseover.

 ##### Remove/Delete Comments